 The fact that we think something is incomplete about us is simply the effect of Soul Amnesia.
 But the soul doesn’t need to heal anything because it isn’t limited to the body, breath, or mind.
 Our souls are eternal, infinite, and beyond any constructs of space and time.

-It can be really hard to grasp at first which is why I put together a super detailed workshop about this, here.
-It blends science, spirituality, and psychology to help drive this point home.
+It can be really hard to grasp at first which is why I put together a super detailed workshop about this, sharing more information about it below.

 By practicing tuning into your wholeness, you may feel lifted from the endless burden of self-development.